yukikongju/Data-Science-Machine-Learning-Ressources/books/README.md

     - [ ] Volume III:

 **Natural Language Processing**
-- [ ] Applied Text Analysis with Python by Benjamin Bengfort [on going]
+- [X] Applied Text Analysis with Python by Benjamin Bengfort [on going]
 - [ ] Applied Natural Language Processing in the Enterprise by Ankur Patel [on going]
 - [ ] Natural Language Processing in Action by Hobson Lane [to read]
 - [ ] Natural Language Processing with Transformers by Lewis Tunstall
+- [ ] Natural Language Processing with Python by Steven Bird
 - [ ] Practical Natural Language Processing by Sowmya Vajjala
 - [ ] Real-World Natural Language Processing by Masato Hagiwara